bandw2/RogueLikeAdventureGame-Delve/README.md

 Using utility items:
 Grenade:  Hover over the enemy (similar to ranged combat), and right click on their sprite

 Medkit: Press Q to heal (1 time use)

 Goggles: Equip for passive increase to vision while equipped

 Armor: Passive bonus, some have less armor but may have a stat bonus

 To swap between inventory and equipped:
 From top to bottom, numbers 1-5 will change items.
 Note you must have the required int. value to equip.
-(Some items don’t have an int. req. value but still have that as a hidden value.
+(Some items donï¿½t have an int. req. value but still have that as a hidden value.
 This is an unintended feature)

 To swap items from floor to inventory:
 Hold Shift and press the number (1-5) of the item you want to replace.